Campaign to keep children safe on beach launches in Skegness

-A campaign aimed at keeping children safe on the beach will be launched in Skegness today.
+A campaign aimed at keeping children safe on the beach was launched in Skegness at the weekend.

-Members of the Neighbourhood Policing Team will be greeting Easter visitors at Skegness Railway Station promoting Sandi Starfish.
+Members of the Neighbourhood Policing Team greeted Easter visitors at Skegness Railway Station on Saturday promoting Sandi Starfish.

-A flag will be placed on Skegness beach at the RNLI beach station during the holiday season which is a dedicated meeting point for missing children/vulnerable adults.
+During the hoiliday season, a flag will be placed on Skegness beach at the RNLI beach station, which is a dedicated meeting point for missing children/vulnerable adults.

 The RNLI have responsibility for this and will display when the point is staffed.